Peanhua/StructureSaverWeb/documentation/architecture.md

 * Clients are Ark: Survival evolved game server(s) and game client(s).
 * Users are entities (usually humans) using the Frontend (usually with a web-browser).

-In addition to the above, there are also Players who for the most part are the same as Users.
+In addition to the above, there are also Players who for the most part are the same as the Users.
 The Players connect to the Clients (game servers) using game clients.

 ## Communication interfaces